sweet-js/sweet-core/design.markdown

 that hoisting always happens after macro expansion?
 So the first `foo(...)` is a macro invocation and the second `foo(...)` is a function call?
 Does this cause any problems?

+So I think we have to have hoisting happen after macro expansion.
+But what does this mean for hygiene?

+    macro foo { ... }

+    foo { bar = 4 }

+    var bar = 5;

 ## Hygiene